mattschouten/Text_Editing_Kata/INSTRUCTIONS.md

 # Kata Instructions

-This was set up for a Digital Solutions "Team Learning" session.
+This was set up for a [Digital Solutions](https://www.hidigital.solutions/) "Team Learning" session.
 There are about 10 people in our team learning sessions.
 We all do our text editing a little different.
-I think we all mostly use the VSCode day-to-day, but with different habits and some with different keybindings.
+I think we all mostly use VSCode day-to-day, but with different habits and some with different keybindings.

-Here's the plan:  for each of the exercises listed below, we'll have 3 people demonstrate the task (real-time).
+Here's the plan:  for each of the exercises listed below, we'll have at least 2 people demonstrate the task (real-time).
 Once they're done, they'll explain anything they did other than basic editing techniques (copy/paste, typing, and arrow keys).
 And the rest of the team can ask questions.
 If there's anything else to discuss, we might do that too ("gee, how'd you learn to type so fast?", "why'd you choose to copy/paste everything to Notepad, then paste back to VSCode?", etc).
+And if there's someone that wants to show off a different technique, we'll give them a chance.
+It's not a race or a contest.
 The hope is that we'll all learn at least some nugget that will help reduce the friction of editing, so we can spend more time thinking at higher levels.

 Enough procedure!
 Here are the exercises: